9 Step SEO Guide For Subcontractors to Win More Projects

 Not everyone engaging with your content is ready to buy straight away.
 Often, someone lower down the decision-making chain, who may not have deep technical knowledge, is tasked with shortlisting or ruling out suppliers.
 A top-of-funnel article like “5 Hidden Plumbing Issues That Could Be Costing Your Commercial Building Thousands” primarily attracts readers who are looking to understand warning signs in their systems.
 If they recognise any of those issues, they will naturally want to move further down the funnel and view a comparative article.
 To satisfy this, the CTA on this TOTF article would be viewed as a middle of the funnel article, such as “What To Do If You’re Seeing Signs of Plumbing Problems in Your Commercial Building”, which offers helpful actions like DIY tips or contacting your team.

-Combined Options For The Middle Of The Funnel
+Middle Of The Funnel CTA's

 In this middle-of-the-funnel (MOFU) article, some readers might consider handling minor plumbing issues themselves, but many solutions will clearly require professional expertise due to the complexity involved.
 That’s why a strong CTA like “Contact Our Experts Today!” is essential.
 For those who are interested but need more reassurance, a secondary CTA could direct them to case studies showcasing how you’ve successfully helped other commercial clients, helping to build trust and encourage conversion.

-Bottom Of The Funnel Content And Success Stories
+Bottom Of The Funnel Content CTA's

 The bottom of the funnel content should contain calls to action which tissues into enquiring about yoru services and becoming a prospect.
 These could include “request your free project assessment”, “contact us for your free quote” or “request your free project plan”.

-Use High Quality Visual Content
+7. Use High Quality Visual Content

 High-quality visual content never goes a miss!
 Professional photography and videography always engage viewers and can help to build trust and credibility.
 Google can also detect AI images and stock photography, which is why authentic real-life photography and video graphy also helps to build trust with Google, subsequently helping SEO Rankings.